viamrobotics/docs/docs/manage/configuration.md

 - [Frames](#frame-system): Frames hold reference frame information for the relative position of components in space.
 <!--[Authorization keys](#authnetwork) -->

+{{% alert title="Tip" color="tip" %}}

+Simple robots often use only a few components (and perhaps services).
+Depending on your robot, you may not need to configure any modules, remotes, processes, fragments or frames.

+{{% /alert %}}

 ## Components

 Components represent the pieces of hardware on your robot that you want to control with Viam.